-Anyway, every child will receive an advanced degree by puberty in at least one of their topics of passion.
-Nearly everyone will become an expert at some study of peace, most will participate in several cross-disciplines.
+Anyway, each child should receive an advanced degree by puberty in at least one of their topics of passion.
+Nearly everyone will become an expert at some study of peace; most in several cross-disciplines.

 The under-motivated and abuse-crippled will benefit from novel systems of remedial care; they won’t overburden standard learning systems until both parties profit from the exchange.
 As for those with severe disabilities, sophisticated biomechanical aids, amply reinforced, will help them reconnect with the standard Learning system.
 No-one need be left behind except if they so wish.
 The more challenging the Learning scenario, the more dedicated and sophisticated the peace mentors whose topic of passion will draw them to that task.
 Special academies will serve those who require restrictive accommodations until their cure can liberate them.

-In order to pick up the pace of Learning, these Networks will make use of every Madison Avenue fraud and fantasy of mass culture known to mankind.
+In order to pick up the pace of Learning, these Networks will make use of every Madison Avenue fraud and mass culture fantasy we’ve dreamt up.
 Subliminal messages will flash across “Recreation Arcade” Channels.
-Every 24/7, those special channels will offer brain-dead video entertainment of the kind we have grown accustomed to.
+All day long, those special channels will offer the brain-dead video entertainment of the kind we have grown accustomed to.
 However, they will also encourage immature viewers to pursue literacy and number crunching and thereby discover their ultimate topics of passion.
-This entertainment will take a fraction of the enormous memory and processing power available.
+These “commercials” will take a fraction of the enormous memory and processing power available.
 Everyone’s participation or refusal to participate will be considered equally valid.

-Well-behaved children, raised in a rational society, will enjoy many more freedoms than they are permitted today.
-Escaping from the torrid daytime sun, Balinese children attended public entertainments until 3:00 a.m.
-Given special protections against child abuse, no harm befell them from this habit.
+Well-behaved children, raised in a rational society, will enjoy many more freedoms than we allow them today.
+Escaping from the torrid daytime heat, Balinese children attended public entertainments until 3:00 in the morning.
+Shielded by special protections against child abuse, no harm befell them from this habit.

-Much like a common TV room, the physical plant of schools should serve as a voluntary gathering place instead of a mandatory detention center.
-Learner schools will operate day and night in shifts; they will attract bored children and adults with no better destination.
+Much like a common TV room, the physical plant of schools should serve as a voluntary gathering place instead of a detention center.
+Learner schools will operate in shifts by day and by night and attract bored children and adults with no better destination.
 Few classes will demand regimented daily attendance.
 Instead, many facilities and instructors will sponsor ongoing sports, recreation, practical craftwork and business-related projects.
 Learner Networks will coordinate, schedule and advertise a staggering array of classes and entertainments.

 Many Learners will opt for Learning as a good in itself.
 For an honest day’s salary, Learners will soak up information on any topic of their choosing and at corresponding levels of expertise.

 A programmed learning cycle will teach the functions of a standard computer terminal, then preliminary literacy, data entry and numeracy.
-Thereafter, Learning networks will provide dictionary definitions, encyclopedic essays, in-depth programmed Learning, state-of-the-art classes, real-time graduate seminars, professional journal articles and book reviews on any given topic, as well as their full-text, digitized versions.
+Thereafter, Learning networks will provide dictionary definitions, encyclopedic essays, in-depth programmed Learning, state-of-the-art classes, real-time graduate seminars, professional journal articles and book reviews on any given topic, as well as their full-text printouts.
 Unlike the Internet, which offers an incoherent, unindexed and depthless smorgasbord of information, the Learner Agora will carefully shepherd young Learners along structured paths of accelerated Learning.
-It will also facilitate head-spinning detours down equally well-lit paths of info quest, to respond to the needs of the Learner in question.
+It will also facilitate head-spinning detours down equally well-lit paths, in response to the needs of the Learner in question on their info quest.

-For brevity’s sake, let me tell you that my childhood instruction was a blueprint on how not to teach math to children.
+For brevity’s sake, let me admit that my childhood instruction was a blueprint on how not to teach math to kids.
 I speak for those whose math skills were crushed during their first years at school.
 It is too late for us now, but not for generations to come.

 Here is what I propose.
-Some country’s Department (or Ministry) of Education should issue a $1 million request for bid to SEGA, Nintendo and anyone else who cares to bid for it.
-Project: build the best first-person shooter arcade game ever designed (like DOOM).
+Some country’s Department (or Ministry) of Education should issue a $1 million request for bid to SEGA, Nintendo and anyone else who cares to make a bid.
+The project: build the best first-person shooter arcade game ever designed (like DOOM).
 Once written and paid for, it would become public freeware loaded onto every computer platform (like Windows, UNIX and Mac) from now on.
 Any player with access to a computer should use it for free.

 In this game, oncoming monsters would be tattooed with an equation.
 The game’s gun-sight would focus on specific elements of this equation (toggled by the player, the gun-sight reticule would adjust large or small enough to target the equation he wants to simplify).
-The game would have add, subtract, multiply and divide gun keys; the way it has pistol, shotgun, etc. keys now.
+The game would have add, subtract, multiply and divide gun keys similar to current pistol, shotgun, etc. keys.

-The goal would be to “shoot out” elements of the equation, until the monster was “killed” (the equation simplified for X or some other variable).
+The goal would be to “shoot out” elements of the equation until the monster was “killed” (the equation simplified for X or some other variable).
 An equivalent game for peaceful children would involve “pruning” a wildly growing vine until it “flowered.”
 Faulty simplification steps would register as “misses.”
 Failure would result in the player being “killed;” failure to “prune” the vine would result in its “strangulation.”
-Advanced players could impose additional time and ammunition constraints on themselves, so as to maintain interest.
-Get it done more quickly and with fewer shots, or lose the game.
+Advanced players could impose additional time and ammunition constraints on themselves so as to renew their interest.
+Get it done more quickly and with fewer shots or lose the game.

 Levels of greater complexity and banks of “control” keys would permit players to solve more and more complicated algebra, up to and including trigonometry, absolute values, calculus, vector matrices, etc. Game variants would include probability, statistics, physics, engineering, chemistry and computer programming modules.

-In advanced games, monsters could be tattooed with a series of more and more complex equations.
+In advanced games, monsters could be tattooed with a series of equations more and more complex.
 All the rules of mathematics would be included as gradually revealed tutorials, hints and clues.
 Classic formulas and historic discoveries would be “cheats.”